Ryan Mattheus: Sugar Land Skeeters

 Mattheus signed with the Sugar Land Skeeters of the Atlantic League and posted a 3.00 ERA in 38 relief appearances.
 He became a free agent after the 2016 season.

 Pitching style

 Mattheus has four pitches in his repertoire: a sinker and four-seam fastball averaging about 94 mph, and a slider and splitter with good sinking action in the mid 80s.
 He tends to throw more four-seamers and sliders to right-handed hitters, while relying more heavily on the strong tailing movement of his sinker and splitter against left-handed hitters.

-Early career
+Personal life

 Mattheus went to Galt High School which is located in Galt, California.